Alpins method: Indices generated

-Unlike other approaches to astigmatism analysis, the indices of the Alpins Method can be subjected to conventional forms of statistical analysis, generating averages, mean magnitudes and summated vector means, standard deviations, etc., for each individual component of surgery.

 Vector planning

 Clinical studies support vector planning both in healthy astigmatic eyes and in eyes with keratoconus.

 Additionally, Alpins and Stamatelatos showed that combining refraction (using wavefront measurements) with Vector Planning provided better visual outcomes than using wavefront planning alone.

+In astigmatism treatments using Vector Planning, with the advance of tomography devices, various corneal astigmatism parameters can now be measured for different parts of the cornea (predominantly, one corneal parameter and one refractive parameter is used).
+By dividing the cornea into 2 halves, a total corneal astigmatism parameter can be measured for each half of the cornea with varying emphases on corneal and refractive parameters, maximally reducing the astigmatism for each half.